 I can't tell you how many sites I've joined, wasted hours and hours and hours and hours uploading my songs and then just heard crickets.

 The more sales you get, the more information you get about what types of songs you should be making and how they are being received.
-If you were to get one $500 sale a year from one site, it doesn't tell you nearly as much as getting you know fifty $20 dollar sales on various songs.
+If you were to get one $500 sale every other year from one site, it doesn't tell you nearly as much as getting fifty $20 dollar sales on various songs.

 Knowing what people like will really can help you grow your business and grow your skills, because you're getting more data points.
 Both Pond 5 and AudioJungle are pretty equal in terms of activity, but AudioJungle might be slightly more active.